A Kac system interacting with two heat reservoirs: Model and Results

 The basic ingredient to build the Kac model evolution is the operator that describes the effect of a collision between two particles.
 Assume that the particles are spherical and that the unit vector associated with the relative position of their centers is $\omega$.
 If $\vec v_1$ and $\vec v_2$, with $\vec v_i=(\vec v_{i,1}, \vec v_{i,2},\vec v_{i,3})\in\R^3$, are the outgoing velocities just after the collision then the incoming velocities before the collision were

 where $(\vv\cdot\vw)$ denotes the scalar product in $\mathds R^3$.
-Assume now that before the collision the velocities of the two particles are distributed according to the probability distribution $g(\vec v_1,\vec v_2)$ on $\R^6$.
-If the unit vector $\omega$ is chosen on the unit sphere $\mathds S^2$ at random according to the normalized Haar measure $d\omega$, the effect of the collision on $f$ is given by
+Assume now that before the collision the velocities of the two particles are distributed according to the probability distribution $g$ on $\R^6$.
+Given $\omega$, the probability of observing the two particles after the collision with velocities $\vec v_1$, and $\vec v_2$ is $g(\vec v_1^*(\omega),\vec v_2^*(\omega))$.
+If we further assume that the unit vector $\omega$ is chosen uniformly at random on the unit sphere $\mathds S^2$, that is according to the normalized Haar measure $d\omega$, the effect of the collision on $g$ is given by

 With this collision in hand, we can now start to describe the evolution in the models we will consider.
 The superscript $S$ will refer to the {\it system}, as opposed to the reservoirs or the thermostats, for the remainder of this paper.
 The system contains $M$ particles characterized by their velocities $\underline v=(\vec v_1,\ldots,\vec v_M)\in\mathds R^{3M}$.
 Since the collision times are randomly chosen, the position of the particles plays no role.
 Thus, the state of the system is described by a probability distribution $f(\underline v)$ on $\mathds R^{3M}$.
 Since the particles are assumed to be identical, we will only consider {\it permutation invariant} distributions, that is we will assume that, for every permutation $\pi$ on $\set{1,\ldots,N}$ we have